Welcome to aurel's documentation!

 rel = aurel.AurelCore(fd)

-At this point you need to provide the spacetime metric, extrinsic curvature and matter fields, see Assumed quantities.
+At this point you need to provide the spacetime metric, extrinsic curvature and matter fields (see documentation), where these would otherwise be assumed to correspond to Minkowski vacuum.
 These are passed as numpy arrays to aurel in the following way:

 # Define the xx component of the spacetime metric